Teochew cuisine: Background

 Teochew cuisine is well known for its seafood and vegetarian dishes.
 Its use of flavouring is much less heavy-handed than most other Chinese cuisines and depends much on the freshness and quality of the ingredients for taste and flavour.
 As a delicate cuisine, oil is not often used in large quantities and there is a relatively heavy emphasis on poaching, steaming and braising, as well as the common Chinese method of stir-frying.
 Teochew cuisine is also known for serving congee (糜 (mí); or mue), in addition to steamed rice or noodles with meals.
 The Teochew mue is rather different from the Cantonese counterpart, being very watery with the rice sitting loosely at the bottom of the bowl, while the Cantonese dish is more a thin gruel.

 Authentic Teochew restaurants serve very strong oolong tea called Tieguanyin in very tiny cups before and after the meal.
 Presented as gongfu tea, the tea has a thickly bittersweet taste, colloquially known as gam gam (甘甘 (gān gān)).

+Sauces play a vital role in Teochew cuisine.
+There are numerous types of Teochew sauces, with almost every dish having its own unique sauce.
+For example, Teochew people believe that crab is "cold" in nature, so frozen Teochew crab is usually served with crab vinegar.
+Crab vinegar is made by mixing brown sugar and galangal powder.
+Brown sugar and galangal powder are warming in nature, which can neutralize the "cold" nature of the crab.
+Teochew braised goose is served with goose vinegar, made from sugar, red chili peppers, and minced garlic.
+The vinegar has a delicious flavour that perfectly complements the natural sweetness of the goose meat.
+Fried dates are best fried until golden brown and crispy.
+This dish is best enjoyed with a touch of syrup; the syrup not only adds a hint of sweetness but also balances the spiciness of the fried food.

 A condiment that is popular in Fujian and Taiwanese cuisine and commonly associated with cuisine of certain Teochew groups is shacha sauce (沙茶酱 (沙茶醬, shāchá jiàng)).
 It is made from soybean oil, garlic, shallots, chilies, brill fish and dried shrimp.
 The paste has a savoury and slightly spicy taste.
 As an ingredient, it has multiple uses: as a base for soups, as a rub for barbecued meats, as a seasoning for stir-fried dishes, or as a component for dipping sauces.